 The Commissioner determines the contents of his reports, which are based on facts and conclusions drawn from those facts.
 The reports are free from any interference by CSE or any minister.

 By law, the Minister of National Defence must table the Commissioner’s public annual report in Parliament.

-Under the Security of Information Act, the Commissioner also has a mandate to receive information from persons who are permanently bound to secrecy if they believe it is in the public interest to release special operational information of CSE.
+Under section 15 of the Security of Information Act, the Commissioner also has a mandate to receive information from persons who are permanently bound to secrecy if they believe it is in the public interest to release special operational information of CSE.